LivniGuy/open-lakehouse-workshop-jan2025/Modules/Module 04 - Partition Evolution/partition_evolution_SQL.md

 - First of all let’s switch to take advantage of the performance capabilities of Impala to query data for this part of the Runbook.

-- Execute the following in HUE for Impala VW, In the “user\_id” parameter box enter your user id
+- "Run Explain Plan" for the following in HUE for Impala VW, In the “user\_id” parameter box enter your user id

 ```
 -- Typical analytic query patterns that need to be run